Skeleton Clustering: Dimension-Free Density-based Clustering: Skeleton Clustering Framework

-The Delaunay triangulation graph is conceptually intuitive and appealling, but empirically the computational complexity of the exact Delaunay triangulation algorithm has an exponential dependence on the ambient dimension $d$ \citep{DelaunayComplexity,Chazelle1993}.
-Given our high-dimensional data setting, exact Delaunay triangulation is empirically unfavorable.
-Therefore, in practice, we approximate the Delaunay Triangulation with $\hat{DT}(\calC)$ by only looking at the 2-nearest knots of the sample data.
-Note that there is an edge in the Delaunay triangulation between two knots $c_i, c_j$ if the corresponding Voronoi cells share a boundary, and hence there is a non-empty region of points whose 2-nearest knots are $c_i, c_j$.
-Therefore, for approximation, we query the two nearest knots for each data point and have an edge between $c_i, c_j$ if there is at least one data point whose two nearest neighbors are $c_i, c_j$.
-The complexity of the neighbor search depends linearly on the dimension $d$, which is desirable for high-dimensional setting \citep{search1998}.
-Conceptually such approximation identifies two knots to be neighboring if they have some sample points in between, and this sample-based approximation to the Delaunay Triangulation has reliable empirical performance.
+The Delaunay triangulation graph is conceptually intuitive and appealing and is utilized by some clustering methods to identify connected components \citep{ azzalini2007clustering, SCRUCCA2016}, but empirically the computational complexity of the exact Delaunay triangulation algorithm has an exponential dependence on the ambient dimension $d$ \citep{DelaunayComplexity,Chazelle1993}.
+Given our multivariate and even high-dimensional data setting, exact Delaunay triangulation is empirically unfavorable due to its high computational cost \citep{VoronoiGraphTraversal}.
+Therefore, in practice, we approximate the exact Delaunay Triangulation with $\hat{DT}(\calC)$ by examining the 2-nearest knots of the sample data points.
+The key observation is that, if the Voronoi cells of two knots $c_i, c_j$ share a nontrivial boundary, there is likely to be a non-empty region of points whose 2-nearest knots are $c_i, c_j$.
+Consequently, for approximation, we query the two nearest knots for each data point and have an edge between $c_i, c_j$ if there is at least one data point whose two nearest neighbors are $c_i, c_j$.
+The complexity of the neighbor search depends linearly on the dimension $d$, which is desirable for high-dimensional setting \citep{search1998}, and this sample-based approximation to the Delaunay Triangulation has reliable empirical performance.

-\subsection{Edge weight construction}
+\subsection{Edge Weight Construction}

-~~~~With the edges and knots from the previous sections, we assign each edge with a weight that represents the similarity/closeness of the pair of knots.
-In this work, we use density-based quantities as the weights in our skeleton clustering framework.
-Since the description of the similarity measures is more involved, we defer the detailed discussion of the similarity measures to the next section (Section~\ref{sec::construction}).
-It is worth noting here that the similarity measures proposed in this work are estimated based on surrogates of the underlying density function and the estimation procedure has minimal dependence on the ambient dimension.
-Therefore, the estimations of the newly proposed similarity measures are reliable even under high-dimensional setting (see theoretical analysis in Section \ref{sec::theory}).
+~~~~Given the constructed edges and knots, we assign each edge a weight that represents the similarity between the pair of knots.
+In this work, we propose some novel density-aided quantities as the edge weights.
+Since the description of the similarity measures is more involved, we defer the detailed discussion of the similarity measures to Section~\ref{sec::construction}.
+It is worth noting here that the similarity measures proposed in this work are estimated based on surrogates of the underlying density function (hence density-aided) and the estimation procedure has minimal dependence on the ambient dimension.
+Therefore, the estimations of the newly proposed similarity measures are reliable even under high-dimensional settings.